devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - 3.Make Usb bootable (Flash the Sdcard) using Etcher and olarila bigsur.
 - 4.mount the efi of Sdcard or bootable drive.You can watch about mounting the efi in windows[Youtube](https://www.youtube.com/watch?v=-XwKjS6hbwQ) just watch how to select the olarila image from the website and mounting the efi
 - For mac users use Opencore Configurator.app official [here](https://mackie100projects.altervista.org/download-opencore-configurator/)
-- Delete the default EFI folder which is in bootable usb
+- 5.Delete the default EFI folder which is in bootable usb
-- 5.and paste the Efi to USB.
+- 6.and paste the Efi to USB.
 Download Efi [here](https://github.com/devboloji/Infinix-Hackintosh-Guide-Opencore)

 #### Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
 Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.
 #### You will get display glitches only while installing the macOS via USB or any flash drive.
 But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.

-- 6.Restart your laptop and hit `Delete`button continuously until you go to bios settings.
+- 7.Restart your laptop and hit `Delete`button continuously until you go to bios settings.
-- 7.Select your sd card or flash drive as temporary boot option in boot menu.
+- 8.Select your sd card or flash drive as temporary boot option in boot menu.
-- 8.Now in the OpenCore menu select the name of your USB partiton
+- 9.Now in the OpenCore menu select the name of your USB partiton
 - install.Enjoy!!!!
--  9.After booting into OS, You need to downlaod opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.
+- 10.After booting into OS, You need to downlaod opencore configurator and mount the system drive, Then paste the efi to the mounted efi from the USB or drive. then reboot and remove usb.

 <hr>